 Works accepted to Spotlight on Concordia Fine Arts will be displayed during a one night pop-up exhibition hosted at L’Agora Hexagram at UQAM on October 17th.
 The event will be attended by FNC patrons: professional and emerging filmmakers, members of the art world, and cinephiles alike.
 This event will give you the opportunity to present your work to internationally renowned filmmakers and artists, greater exposure, and the experience of showing in a multimedia exhibition.

 Siam Obregón is a Mexican independent filmmaker completing her BFA with a Specialization in

 Film Production at Concordia University.
 She is currently one of the Head Coordinators and

 curator for FNC Spotlight on Concordia Fine Arts .
 In the past year, she produced a short film for

-programmed a film screening at Dazibao Gallery in collaboration with the MHSoC.
+the MUHC Foundation and programmed a film screening at Dazibao Gallery in collaboration with the MHSoC.

 Max Holzberg - Film Studies, Year 4

 Max Holzberg is currently one of the head coordinators for FNC Spotlight on Concordia Fine

 Arts.
 Max is his 4th year at Concordia University, completing a BFA in Film Studies.
 Max works

 in practices of filmmaking and curation.
 Most recently producing a short film for the MUHC